ashton8504/browserSort/README.md

 Export list
 Import list
-Those are random things users just asked for and as PM job you have to decide what if any to prioritize
+Those are random things users just asked for and as PM job you have to decide what if any to prioritize Have users being able to plug in websites without HTTPS?